What are Renewable Energy Control Rooms?

 Control room operators ensure that all the components in the plant are in a good state of repair.
 This helps preventative maintenance tasks to be carried out, which aim to avoid more complex damage being caused in the long-term.

 The control room specialises in solving emergencies.
 This is why signals from all of the renewable energy plant equipment are received in this location.
 Essentially, information on all of the equipment spread out over the plant can be seen and operated from one sole access point.

-Our services stand out due to the human factor engineering (HFE) research included, the interfaces to facilitate communication between operators, the upgrading of obsolete instruments and the relative updates to cybersecurity.
+Our services stand out due to the Human Factors Engineering (HFE) research included, the interfaces to facilitate communication between operators, the upgrading of obsolete instruments and the relative updates to cybersecurity.

-Due to the last three decades of working with control centres on an international scale, Tecnatom has been admitted to the main specialised work groups and forums such as the IAEA, NRC and EPRI.
+Three decades of control room experience on the international market has allowed Tecnatom to contribute to international forums and specialist work teams from the IAEA, NRC and EPRI.
 In the last few years we have designed over 25 rooms, and almost 100 engineering projects in Europe, Asia and the Americas.

 There is currently a significant shift taking place with analogue instruments progressively being replaced by digital instruments.
 At Tecnatom we are leading this revolution by incorporating new technological advances into our control rooms, as well as updating the existing technology for its safety and efficiency.

-We are going to use the most up-to-date engineering techniques, in accordance with the quality regulations established by the legislation, to obtain the best results possible.
+We use the most up-to-date engineering techniques, in accordance with the quality regulations established by legislation, to obtain the best results possible.
 Our centres minimise human error, notify us of any possible emergencies and are essential for the efficiency of renewable energy plants.